vdclab/vdclab-wiki/FUNGIpath.md

 - [MaRiO Pipeline *Main Page*](http://bim.i2bc.paris-saclay.fr/mario/)
 {.links-list}

+## User Notes

+> Pathways (KEGG and MetaCyc) can be explored to determine the presence/absense of each pathway enzyme among the database genomes as well as percent coverage by phylum, subphylum and class.
+>
+>Users can search for orthologous proteins and upload fasta-formatted fungal genomes for annotation.
+>
+>Users can tailor searches to allow, include, or exclude select species genomes.
 ## Citations

 - You can find the annotation pipeline and additional informations in the publication: [FUNGIpath: a tool to assess fungal metabolic pathways predicted by orthology.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2829015/) Grossetete S, Labedan B, Lespinet O. BMC Genomics 2010;11:81.